swaminathanj/fsd/10_Django_Forms.md

 CMD> python manage.py runserver
 5. Go to http://127.0.0.1:8000/.
 Check the existing contents of Degree model.
 6. Go to http://127.0.0.1:8000/degree and upload degree.json and press Submit button.
-7. Go back to http://127.0.0.1:8000/ to check if the entry has really been added to the model.
+7. Go back to http://127.0.0.1:8000/ to check if all entries have really been added to the model.

 Note: Try to troubleshoot, google around to sort out issues.
 Troubleshooting is as much important as coding.